emacs-helm/helm/index.md

 See [FAQ](https://github.com/emacs-helm/helm/wiki/FAQ#why-after-enabling-helm-mode-m-x-and-c-x-c-f-are-not-helmized)
 about `M-x` and `C-x C-f`.

 To make helm-mode start with Emacs init file:

 ```elisp
 (helm-mode 1)
 ```
-NOTE: `helm-mode` is using Emacs `completion-styles` by default, you may want to configure your `completion-styles` for a better experience.
+To make `helm-mode` nicer you can set the variable `completions-detailed` to non nil (emacs-28+), with emacs-27 use `helm-completions-detailed`.

-The recommended setting is to use `(setq completion-styles '(flex))` if flex is available in your Emacs (27+ only) otherwhise use the helm-flex style (emacs-26).
+_NOTE_: `helm-mode` support Emacs `completion-styles` for matching candidates when `helm-completion-style` is set to `emacs`, it is not the default because it is slower than the `helm` style used by default.

-To discover basic helm commands, look at helm menu item in Emacs menu.
+You can also discover basic helm commands with helm menu items in Emacs menu.

 Another way to discover helm commands: run the shell script:
 `./emacs-helm.sh` from helm directory and then look in the scratch buffer. `emacs-helm.sh` accepts emacs command line options. `emacs-helm.sh -h` opens an Info screen with more details.

 _Note:_ When helm is installed with "make install" you will have a shell command named helm that you can run from any places i.e. not only from the helm directory